GewelsJI/ERRNet/README.md

 - **Authors:** Ge-Peng Ji, Lei Zhu, Mingchen Zhuge, Keren Fu*
 - **Paper link:** [Elsevier Website](https://www.sciencedirect.com/science/article/pii/S0031320321005902) and [arXiv](https://arxiv.org/abs/2111.03216).

 > Our project is under construction.
-If you find some bugs, please let me konw or directly pull request in the github.
+If you find some bugs, please let me know or directly pull the request in the github.
 Contact E-mail: gepengai.ji@gmail.com.

 # News & Updates

 - [2021/09/23] :fire: Please attention to our brandnew project SINetV2([arXiv]([arXiv](http://dpfan.net/wp-content/uploads/ConcealedOD_paper.pdf) & [Github Projecr](https://github.com/GewelsJI/SINet-V2)), which achieves the existing SOTA performance compared with other competitors.
 - [2021/09/21] We also retrain our method, which again obtains a new improvement compared with previous performance.
-Note that the retrained model performs slightly different from the original performance reported in the paper, which is due to randomness in the training phase.
-The latest results can be found here: [Google Drive](https://drive.google.com/file/d/1GSS8nF5OoIpR0l17qwVfgXzujY9nNw1a/view?usp=sharing), which contains four test dataset (ie., CHAMELEON, CAMO, COD10K, NC4K).
+Note that the retrained model performs slightly differently from the original performance reported in the paper due to randomness in the training phase.
+The latest results can be found here: [Google Drive](https://drive.google.com/file/d/1GSS8nF5OoIpR0l17qwVfgXzujY9nNw1a/view?usp=sharing), which contains four test datasets (ie., CHAMELEON, CAMO, COD10K, NC4K).
 - [2021/09/15] Upload the inference code.

 # Introduction

-In this work, we propose a Edge-based Reversible Re-calibration Network (ERRNet) for camouflaged object detection.
+In this work, we propose an Edge-based Reversible Re-calibration Network (ERRNet) for camouflaged object detection.
 It consists of a selective edge aggregation (SEA) module and a reversible re-calibration unit (RRU), which are cooperating closely with NEGS priors (i.e., Neighbour prior, Global prior, Edge prior, and Semantic prior) at low-/high-level layers.
 The SEA aggregation strategy is exploited to mine the edge prior and prevent the weakness edge vanishing problem, while the RRU is responsible for re-calibrating the coarse prediction.
-Our ERRNet reaches the 1st place on three COD datasets, and also outperforms existing cutting-edge models on five medical image segmentation datasets.
+Our ERRNet reaches 1st place on three COD datasets and outperforms existing cutting-edge models on five medical image segmentation datasets.
 Further, we have provided comprehensive ablation studies, making ERRNet a general and robust architecture in the COD task.

 <p align="center">
     <img src="./assets/framework.png"/> <br />